Beginners Karate Courses

 - Certificate awarded at end of course.

-- 12 Lesson Beginner Course containing blocks, strikes, kicks and first kata
+- Course contains basic blocks, strikes, kicks, first kata and self defence

 - No special clothing necessary.